 For instance, the Bible passage, John 3:16, claims that God loves the world, while the same author in 1 John 2:15 states, “Do not love this world nor the things it offers you.”
 If these passages, which are written in two separate books, are perceived to be related, then there can appear to be a contradiction in the form of inconsistency between what God loves and what we are instructed not to love.

 However, when both passages are read in their entirety, you can better discern that the word “world” refers to two different things.
 For instance, John 3:16 refers to God loving the people of the world, and 1 John 2:15 refers to resisting the harmful temptations that the world has to offer.

 Principle 4: The Bible is a book for humans with human characteristics.

 A textbook on history made for highschool students during the mid-twentieth century will contain characteristics that will appeal to its intended audience.
 For instance, the language style of the textbook would have been carefully chosen to be understood easily by highschool students of the mid-twentieth century.
-The Bible, because it was made for people who lived centuries ago, will also contain figures of speech, common expressions, and literary devices that would be easily grasped by the people at the time.
-This doesn’t mean that the Bible contains contradictions nor does it make it irrelevant for our modern times; it just means that the Bible’s style of language also needs to be considered in its proper context when interpreting its meaning.
+The Bible, because it was written to people who lived centuries ago, will also contain figures of speech, common expressions, and literary devices that would be easily grasped by the people at the time.
+This doesn’t mean that the Bible contains contradictions nor does it make it irrelevant for our modern times, since the Bible is for everyone; it just means, however, that the Bible’s style of language also needs to be considered in its proper context when interpreting its meaning.